N00bcak/N00bcak.github.io/docs/_posts/2021-09-05-Cyberthon.md

 ![](/assets/Images/Cyberthon-2021/apcdb_flag.png)

+### Flag!
-Flag: `Cyberthon{f4k3_c0nt4ct5_f41lur3}`
+`Cyberthon{f4k3_c0nt4ct5_f41lur3}`

 ## Placeholder
 ```
 Hohoho seems like one of the APOCALYPSE agents messed up big time.
 Seems this agent went to deploy his/her code for testing and completely forgot to bring down the network service.
-This careless agent even forgot to private the repository containing the test code, so we've managed to obtain the source for the entire project, dockerfile and all.
+This careless agent even forgot to private the repository containing the test code,
+so we've managed to obtain the source for the entire project, dockerfile and all.
 We've provided you with everything that we've found, so can you get the flag from their server?
 ```

 (Scared off by Dockerfile until `niktay` said "guys easiest pwn chall")